 As mentioned above, skid steers come with two different lift configurations: radial or vertical.
 This is the final major consideration you’ll need to make when picking a skid steer for your application since the two types carry different limitations:

-- Vertical lifts are those designed for higher or taller load movements.
-They carry a higher midpoint lift cycle reach as well, meaning they’re able to access spaces other equipment can’t.
+• Vertical lifts are those designed for higher or taller load movements.
+They also carry a higher midpoint lift cycle reach, meaning they can access spaces other equipment can’t.

-- Radial lift design is more compact and simple than its vertical cousin.
-It holds fewer internal moving parts and is ideal for load movements that are at or around ground-level, such as digging dirt or shifting terrain.
+• Radial lift design is more compact and simple than its vertical cousin.
+It holds fewer internal moving parts and is ideal for load movements at or around ground level, such as digging dirt or shifting terrain.

 Note that lift designs aren’t size-specific.
 You’ll find small, medium, and large-framed skid steers outfitted with each lift type.
-It’s more important to view lift capacity as part of how you need to move loads rather than roped into size — if you’re performing applications at or below eye-level, industry experts say opt for radial machines, while if your load movements will be predominantly above eye level, go for vertical.
+It’s more important to view lift capacity as part of how you need to move loads rather than roped into size.
+If you’re performing applications at or below eye level, industry experts say opt for radial machines, while if your load movements are predominantly above eye level, go for vertical.

 Understanding the Difference Between Skid Steers and Compact Track Loaders